jncraton/architecture-cpsc2420/lectures/08-microcode-protection-modes.md

 Privilege Levels
 -----------------

-- How many privilege should we have?
+- How many privilege levels should we have?
 - We need at least 2 in order to isolate application programs from the OS

 ---